-See (figure 4) below showing which part of the EU emblem (only the flag's width or height) should be used to make sure it's the same size as the largest of any other logos.
+See (figure 4) below showing examples of which part of the EU emblem (only the flag's width or height) should be used to make sure it's the same size as the largest of any other logos.

-Figure 4 Measure the width or height of the EU emblem to meet the minimum size requirement in comparison to other logos.
+Figure 4 Examples of how to measure the width or height of the EU emblem to meet the minimum size requirement in comparison to other logos.